jsdev-robin/ReactMuntahaUploader/README.md

-# Creating markdown documentation for the useFileDrop hook

-md_content = """

 # useFileDrop Hook Documentation

 ## Overview

-The `useFileDrop` hook provides an easy way to manage file uploads in React.
+The `react-muntaha-uploader` hook provides an easy way to manage file uploads in React.
 It handles file selection, validation (based on file type and size), preview generation, base64 encoding, and allows for file removal.
 This hook supports both single and multiple file uploads, and provides useful metadata about the uploaded files.

 ---